mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-have a thick, elongated body with rear flippers for swimming, an armored carapace on their dorsal surface like that of a crustacean, two dextrous appendages that end in three fingers with an opposable thumb and a head- like structure at the front.
+have a thick, elongated body with rear flippers for swimming, an armored carapace on their dorsal surface like that of a crustacean, two dextrous appendages that end in three fingers with an opposable thumb and a head-like structure at the front.
 The head has four eyes that wrap most of the way around it to provide 270o vision.
 The species is omnivorous with a large mouth that contains a dozen large molar-like teeth to masticate plant food and